Pineau des Charentes: White pineau

 The dominant white variety of pineau is made using the grapes Ugni blanc, Folle blanche and Colombard, with occasional Sémillon, Sauvignon blanc and Montils.
 The mixture is aged for at least 18 months, including a minimum of 8 months in oak barrels.
 It is typically two years old when bottled.

 The resulting drink is between 16% and 22% ABV (but in commercial practice nearly always 17%) and is traditionally a deep gold in color, but colors and qualities vary from vineyard to vineyard, depending on the lie of the land, the soil composition and the grape used.
 The taste is predominantly sweet, but is balanced by both acidity and the increased level of alcohol.

 Finer varieties are aged for over 5 years in barrel, and often for several decades.
 After 5 years, it is called vieux pineau, and if barrel aged for more than 10 years, très vieux pineau.
 Très vieux pineau is more of a rarity, given its more stringent quality and maturation standards.
-Normandin-Mercier is a Cognac house known for producing a fine, long-lived example of très vieux pineau.
 Before these age designations can be used on the label, an examining commission must certify both the duration of aging and the finished product.